Skip to main content

 Very High(85%)

-COLLECTOR'S BREAKDOWN: VENUSAUR (JAPANESE BASE SET, HOLO RARE)
+VENUSAUR (JAPANESE BASE SET, HOLO RARE): IDENTIFICATION

 This is a holographic Venusaur Pokémon trading card, specifically the Japanese language version from the original Base Set.
-The card features the iconic artwork by Ken Sugimori, depicting Venusaur with its large flower on its back.
+The card features the artwork by Ken Sugimori, depicting Venusaur with its large flower on its back.
 As a Pokémon expert, I can tell this is 'Fushigibana' (フシギバナ), its Japanese name, a Grass/Poison type with 100 HP.

 The Japanese Base Set, released in 1996, was the foundational introduction of the Pokémon Trading Card Game.
 This Venusaur, card number 003, is one of the original 'starter' Pokémon evolutions and a highly recognizable card from the set.
 Its release marked the beginning of a global fenómeno for the franchise.